 Services-Oriented Infrastructure (SOI), also known as shared services, involves the management of enterprise shared services centrally to leverage economies of scale (e.g., network, data management, unified communications, data center, and various cloud services).

-- Identified SOI under the preliminary categories of network, security, governance, data management, unified communications, and shared services, and aligned with strategic benchmarks.
+- Identify SOI under the preliminary categories of network, security, governance, data management, unified communications, and shared services, and aligned with strategic benchmarks.

-- Activated 12,390 Office 365 licenses that are now being utilized by branch department users.
+- Office 365 – Rougly 12,000 Office 365 licenses are deployed and utilized by branch department users.
 Benefits include fortified security, greater disaster recovery capability, expanded applications and services, added tools for collaboration, and long-term budget sustainability.